Donorhan/Lemon-JS/README.md

 // Create a scene where we can add sprites, lights, objects, …. var scene = new Lemon.Scene();

-// Load default shader with texture and light support.
+// Load default shader with light support.
 Lemon.ProgramLibrary.load('DefaultShader', 'default.vert', 'default.frag', ['USE_LIGHT']);

 // Now we can create our first cube.